 - Access to support from a local community resource person

 - The simple yet effective TALK steps: Tell, Ask, Listen, and KeepSafe

 - Hands-on skills practice and development

 This is a 3.5 hour class and does provide approved CEU/CME Credits.
 You MUST attend the entire class time to receive your course certification and CEU/CME Credits.
-A course certificate will be e-mailed to you within 5-7 days upon the completion of the course. (*Please note that snacks will be provided)
+A course certificate will be provided at the Workshop conclusion.
+CEU certificates will be emailed to you within 5-7 days upon completion of the course.
+(Please note that snacks will be provided)